rebecca-jeon/rebecca-jeon/README.md

 👋 Hello!
 I am Rebecca.
 A Computer Science Student at UVIC!

-I have recently developed huge interest in coding and the aesthetics of algorithms within the past 2-3 years.
-I enjoy problem solving and the ecstatic feelings that come with it!
+Years ago I have developed a huge interest in coding and the aesthetics of algorithms.
+I enjoy problem solving and the ecstatic feelings that comes with it!
 I have always been a quick learner and an admirer of learning new skills :)

 Nice to meet you!